khalil431/Data-Science-Projects/reddit-post-analyzer/README.md

 ## Usage

 1. **Fetch Subreddit Data**
 	- Use `collect_jsons.py` to scrape posts from subreddits and save them to JSON files.
-This script scrapes posts from r/mcgill, r/montreal, r/programming, r/marvel, r/mylittlepony, and r/3Dprinting by default.
+This script scrapes posts from r/mcgill, r/montreal, r/programming, r/marvel, r/mylittlepony, and r/3Dprinting
     	- **Usage example:**
         ```bash
         python scripts/collect_jsons.py
         ```

 2. **Build Frequency Wordlists**
     - Use `build_naive_frequent_word_list.py` to compute the top 10 most frequent words from the post titles.
 This script uses the naive algorithm by computing word frequencies for each subreddit.
 The help commands for `build_naive_frequent_word_list.py` is available through the --help flag.
 Including the stopword json file is optional.
 Make sure `collect_jsons.py` has been rune before as the reddit json files are required for this step to run properly.
         - **Usage example:**